dib-lab/workshop_12Jan_2023/SV_calling_LR/README.md

 ```
 snakemake -np results/mapping/ERR7091271.ont.minimap2.bam
 ```
-As you can see, the workflow will start by creating index for the reference genome and then used it to map the reads. to actually run the command remove "-np" from the previous command and add '-j8' instead.
+As you can see, the workflow will start by creating an index for the reference genome and then using it to map the reads. to actually run the command remove "-np" from the previous command and add '-j8' instead.
 Snakemake will use 8 threads to run the steps